-Once a dependable source of support within the sector, the 2020 iteration of the study shows that arts membership and subscription is down 39% on nine years ago.
+Once a dependable source of support within the sector, the latest iteration of the study shows that arts membership and subscription is down 39% on nine years ago.
 There is potential to turn this around however, but new models of engagement are necessary to keep up with the times.

 The study reveals a similar need with regard to voluntary support.
 Expectations of volunteers have shifted over the years – potential volunteers are looking for something different.
 Change in the sector is needed to activate the estimated $244m in untapped voluntary resource.

 In addition to a detailed picture of demographics across the market, the Audience Atlas Aotearoa uses MHM’s globally recognised Culture Segments as a critical lens for analysis.

 Culture Segments is a psychographic segmentation system clustering the market based on deep-seated values towards arts and culture.
 These values frame a person’s attitudes, lifestyle choices and ultimately, cultural consumption.

 To discuss a deeper dive of the data for your cultural organisation, contact the MHM team at email@example.com